-In the high dose group, Wagner grade 4 was diagnosed in all rats.
+In the high dose group, Wagner-grade 4 was diagnosed in all rats.
 This finding was characterized by alveolar macrophages/microgranulomas and alveolar bronchiolization in 4 rats, and slight fibrosis at the bronchiolar-alveolar junction in all rats.
-The response of the high dose group after cessation of the 90-day exposure is illustrated in the photomicrographs shown in Figure 5.
+The response of the high dose group after cessation of the 90 day exposure is illustrated in the photomicrographs shown in Figures 5 a&b.